-Long before French explorer Samuel de Champlain arrived in what is now Ottawa in the early 1600’s, local Indigenous Peoples had been living, meeting and trading in the area for thousands of years.
+Long before French explorer Samuel de Champlain arrived in what is now Ottawa in the early 1600s, Indigenous Peoples had been living, meeting and trading in the area for thousands of years.
 The Algonquins named the region “Odawa” which means “traders”—the word from which Ottawa is derived.
-And Indigenous Peoples even taught the Europeans how to navigate the mighty Ottawa River, survive the cold winter season and use maple sap.
-You can explore these and other fascinating stories about Canada’s Indigenous Peoples in many attractions, tours and events in Canada’s capital.
+And Indigenous Peoples even taught the Europeans vital skills such as how to navigate the mighty Ottawa River, survive the cold winter season and use maple sap.
+Explore these and other fascinating stories about Canada’s Indigenous Peoples in the many attractions, tours and events in Canada’s capital.